abtion/guidelines/career-development/ladder.md

 - [ ] Has a clear understanding of long term maintenance costs and tradeoffs related to simplifying code
 #### Test-driven
 - [ ] Understands the cost of maintaining tests.
+-- [ ] Can answer questions like:
+--- [ ] was that test worth it for the business?
+Should e2e tests be run in multiple browsers if we support multiple browsers with the product?
+Why or why not?
+--- [ ] How could I have reduced costs of implementation or maintenance?
+--- [ ] How could I make a test more maintainable?
 - [ ] Writes cost-effective tests.
 #### Iterative
 - [ ] Brings new working-methods that improve team performance.